ertugrul013/prisonBreak/README.md

 ```

 ### Noise Genaration
 The different type of noise.
-Are used for creating different propeties of the terrain.
+Are used for creating different properties of the terrain.

 ### Perlin Noise
 The noise generating part of the project is based on perlin noise.The main difference between perlin noise and random based noise is as follows.
 Random based noise has a value of 0 or 1 there is no in between.
 Perlin based noise on the other hand has a valau from 0 to 1.
 So it also 0.5 and 0.3 so on and so on.